What is a Stablecoin? Your Safe Haven in the Crypto World

 The Risks of Stablecoins

 - Depeg risk: Stablecoins can temporarily lose their one-dollar peg during market stress.
-USDC briefly depegged to 87 cents in March 2023 when Silicon Valley Bank (which held some of USDC's reserves) collapsed.
-It recovered to one dollar within days.
+USDC briefly depegged to 87 cents in March 2023 when Silicon Valley Bank collapsed.

 - Regulatory risk: Governments are actively working on stablecoin regulations.
-New laws could affect how stablecoins operate or who can use them.
+New laws could affect how stablecoins operate.

 - Smart contract risk: If you hold stablecoins on a DeFi protocol and the smart contract has a bug, your funds could be at risk.